samuelbelko/blog/posts/lml-and-cross-validation.md

 Therefore, we can interpret the sum (5) as an exhaustive leave-p-out cross-validation over all possible training sets and all possible left out points.
 This insight connects Empirical Bayes model selection with traditional cross-validation.
 See \cite{mll-cv} for details.

 However, even with the interpretation of LML as an exhaustive cross-validation, LML is not a suitable proxy for model generalization, as \cite{model-selection} argues.
 In the decomposition (5), we can observe that there are many terms evaluating predictive performance of the model, when conditioned on few data points.
 In particular, $p(y_i)$ terms measure purely the fit of the prior.
-The issue is that generalization means finding a prior such that conditioning on some data, we obtain a posterior with a good predictive performance.
+The issue is that generalization means finding a prior such that after conditioning on some data, we obtain a posterior with a good predictive performance.

 On the other hand, quite remarkably, in some models, we have an analytical formula for LML, i.e., we can efficiently evaluate an exhaustive leave-p-out cross-validation.
 For instance, this is the case in Gaussian Processes, assuming a Gaussian observation noise.